 You may of course use your preferred name.
 As this is an online course, it may take me a bit longer to learn your preferred name, but I will try to learn it quickly.
-If at all possible, please use the same name consistently through email correspondence, Moodle, etc, so as to avoid confusion.
+If at all possible, please use the same name consistently through email correspondence, Moodle, etc., so as to not create confusion.
 In the event that you are using different names across platforms, make sure to always sign off with your preferred name, and be patient if I forget which one you go by.
-Feel free to correct me.